markh-de/KiVar/README.md

 |`CHOICE2`                      |`val_a2`         |`val_b2`        |
 |`CHOICE3`                      |`default_a -dnp` |`val_b3 -dnp`   |

-Default choice definitions can be placed anywhere in the list of choice definitions.
+A default choice definition can be placed anywhere in the list of choice definitions.
 Two recommended ways are to place the default either at the beginning _('default' notation)_ or the end _('else' notation)_ of the choice definitions.
 The effect is the same.
 It depends on the user's preference how the rule is worded.
 For example,

  * `FOO, 10k, BAR BAZ: 47k` reads like _'Usually a 10k resistor, but in the case of choice `BAR` or `BAZ`, this is a 47k resistor' ('default' notation)._
  * `FOO, BAR BAZ: 47k, 10k` reads like _'For `BAR` and `BAZ`, this is a 47k resistor.
 For any other choice, this is a 10k resistor' ('else' notation)._

+###### Optional Value Assignments

+Since version 0.0.3 of KiVar, assigning a value to a choice is optional.
+When a component's variation rule does not define values in _any_ of its choices, the value field for that component is not changed when assigning a variation.
+This feature is useful for parts that always keep the same value and whose variations only use different attributes (such as DNP).

+_Note:_ It is important to understand that a component's variation rule must _either_ define **one value for every choice** _or_ **no value for any choice**.
+Using a mixture of choices _including_ values and _not including_ values would lead to an inconsistent state in the value field and is therefore forbidden and will raise an error.

 ###### Choice Definition Arguments

 Each choice definition may contain the following arguments:

- * a **value** (one at most for specific choice definitions, exactly one for default choice definitions) to be assigned to the footprint's value field when that choice is selected during the variation choice selection process, and
+ * a **value** (one at most) to be assigned to the footprint's value field when that choice is selected during the variation choice selection process, and
  * **options** (none or more) to be assigned to the applicable choice(s).

 All arguments starting with an _unescaped_ `-` character are considered **options**.